We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Final Verdict

-The Shark NV360 Navigator Lift-Away Deluxe Upright Vacuum is our best overall pick for vacuums because it thwarts allergies with its HEPA filter and anti-allergy seal.
-While also effectively trapping allergens, this model can maneuver across all floor types, and it comes at a relatively affordable price.
-The Dyson Ball Animal 3 Extra is another favorite that easily lifts any debris from almost every surface in your home.
-You get a powerhouse of a vacuum that can capture allergens on a microscopic scale, plus its suite of attachments makes it a reliable and go-to cleaning tool.
+The Bissell MultiClean Allergen Rewind is our best overall pick for vacuums for allergies because it effectively suctions up allergens like dust and fur, it's easy to use, and has automatic cord rewind.
+The Dyson Ball Animal 3 Extra is another favorite that easily lifts debris from almost every surface in your home.
+Plus, its suite of attachments makes it a reliable and go-to cleaning tool.

 How We Tested the Vacuums

-• For testing in The Lab, we start with the unboxing and setup of each vacuum, timing how long each assembly process takes and noting whether the instructions are clear or confusing.
+• Setup: We start with unboxing each vacuum, timing how long each assembly process takes and noting whether the instructions are clear or confusing.

-• We test effectiveness by challenging each vacuum to clean up measured amounts of hair, popcorn kernels, and every parent's nightmare: Cheerios.
-While testing, we note how many passes are needed to clean up the debris and whether hair gets tangled in the beater bar.
+• Effectiveness: We challenge each vacuum to clean up measured amounts of hair, popcorn kernels, and cereal.
+We note how many passes are needed to clean up the debris, and whether hair gets tangled in the beater bar.

-• To evaluate each vacuum's weight and portability, we monitor how well it can transition from smooth floors to carpeting.
+• Portability: We consider the vacuum's weight and monitor how well it can transition from smooth floors to carpeting.

-• For our maneuverability assessment, we run each model through a mock living room obstacle course to see how they maneuver in tight areas and around corners.
+• Maneuverability: We run each model through a mock living room obstacle course to see how it maneuvers in tight areas and around corners.

 How to Shop for a Vacuum for Allergies